adorsys/open-banking-gateway/how-to-start-with-project/README.md

  1. Postgres database (for Sandbox and Open banking backend).
  **Note that open-banking database data will be persisted across runs in '$HOME/docker/volumes/postgres' if you use scripts below**

+### Running backend:

+There are different ways to run backend:
+ 1. [Run from IDE](#run-from-ide) - if you want to have access to each component
+ 1. [Run from terminal using docker-compose](#running-with-docker-compose) - if you are fine with using simple docker-compose file
+ 1. [Run from terminal using maven](#running-with-maven) - if you want less resource usage

 ### Run from IDE
 In case you have `Node.js (with npm) 12+, angular-cli` installed locally in addition to JDK and Docker, and you want to run application directly from IDE, you can follow steps below: